opencv/opencv/modules/core/doc/operations_on_arrays.rst

        \texttt{dst} (I) =  \texttt{src1}  \,\texttt{cmpop}\, \texttt{src2} (I)

-When the comparison result is true, the corresponding element of destination array is set to 255.
+When the comparison result is true, the corresponding element of output array is set to 255.
 The comparison operations can be replaced with the equivalent matrix expressions: ::

     Mat dst1 = src1 >= src2;